libwasm/libwasm/doc/libwasm.md

 ##### Example

-     webdisasm -h
+     $ bin/webdisasm -h

-     Usage: /home/jvd/projects/libwasm/bin/webdisasm [options] wasm_files
+     Usage: bin/webdisasm [options] wasm_files
      Options:
+       Options:
          -a          generate source file
          -d          dump raw file content
-       -h          print this help message and exit
-       -o <file>   specify output file.
+         -h          print this help message and exit -o <file>   specify output file.
          -p          print formatted file content
-       -P          print formatted file content with disassembled code -S          print statistics
+         -P          print formatted file content with disassembled code -s          generate source file, using S-expressions for code -S          print statistics

       The '-a' option cannot be combined with either '-d', '-p' or '-P' options.
+      The '-s' option implies the '-a' option.
-     The '-a' option requires an output file and allows only one wasm_file.
+      The '-a' or '-s' option requires an output file and allows only one wasm_file.

       If the '-o' option is given then only one input file is allowed.

-     For the '-d', '-p' and '-P' options the output file defaults to 'std::cout'.

 #### The *-a* option.
 The *-a* option specifies that a source ouput file (usually a *.wat* file) must be produced.
 The name of the output file must be given with thw *-o* option.

+#### The *-s* option.
+The *-s* option specifies that a source ouput file (usually a *.wat* file) must be produced.
+The code will be emitted in S-expression format.
+The name of the output file must be given with thw *-o* option.

+##### Example
+     $ bin/webdisasm -s -o sample.wats sample.wasm

+     $ cat sample.wats
+     (module
+       (type (;0;) (func (param i32 i32) (result i32)))
+       (func (;0;) (type 0) (param i32 i32) (result i32) (i32.add (local.get 0) (local.get 1))))

 #### The *-o* option.